Complaints and Disputes

 Why would an ICANN-accredited registrar be suspended?

-Because the registrar has not fulfilled some important obligations under its accreditation agreement with ICANN, see Section 2.1 of the 2009 Registrar Accreditation Agreement (RAA).
+Because the registrar has not fulfilled some important obligations under its accreditation agreement with ICANN.
+See Section 5.7 of the 2013 Registrar Accreditation Agreement (RAA) or Section 2.1 of the 2009 RAA.

 Registrar suspension is an enforcement tool that is intended to give the registrar an opportunity to address the problems and become compliant with its RAA obligations.